Need to know

 If you've finished having children, you may be considering downgrading to a policy without pregnancy and fertility cover – but this isn't as simple as it might seem.

-In principle it makes sense not to pay for cover you won't be using, but very few policies exclude pregnancy and fertility services without also excluding things you may still need, and those that do are often only a few dollars cheaper than full cover policies.
+In principle it makes sense not to pay for cover you won't be using, but very few policies exclude pregnancy and fertility services without also excluding things you may still need, and those that do are often only a few dollars cheaper than full cover Gold policies.
 Some are even more expensive than policies that cover everything.

 You might find yourself without cover for something you'll actually need

-Therefore, you tend to be better off with a policy that covers everything, as funds are much less likely to add restrictions to those.
+In general, you tend to be better off with a policy that covers everything, as funds are much less likely to add restrictions to those.

-Our health insurance experts have put together a handy five-step action plan to help you through the process of reviewing, comparing and switching your health insurance policy.
+We know getting a handle on this stuff can seem like a chore.
+It's why our health insurance experts have put together a handy five-step action plan to help you through the process of reviewing, comparing and switching your health insurance policy.

-Just a few minutes could potentially save you hundreds of dollars per year: one of our CHOICE editors saved herself over $1800 annually just by reviewing and switching cover for her young family.
-Follow these five easy steps:
+Just a few minutes could potentially save you hundreds of dollars per year: one of our CHOICE editors saved herself over $1800 annually by simply reviewing and switching cover for her young family.